 The procedures described below apply to all allegations of sex harassment, discrimination, and/or retaliation involving students, staff, faculty members, or third parties that would not otherwise be covered by the Title IX policy, above.
+Complainants must be participating or attempting to participate in Lawrence University's education program or activity at the time the alleged violation occur to proceed with a process B complaint.

-These procedures may also be used to address collateral misconduct arising from the investigation of or occurring in conjunction with sexually harassing, discriminatory, or retaliatory conduct (e.g., vandalism, physical abuse of another).
-All other allegations of
+These procedures may also be used to address collateral misconduct arising from the investigation of or occurring in conjunction with sexually harassing, discriminatory, or